KristineCabanela/banking/README.md

 # About the Project

 My goal is to identify characteristics for marketing analysis for individuals in banking clients.

 # Project Goals
 The goals for this project are to answer initial questions, and analyze the characteristics for banking clientele for marketing purposes.
+Business goals include which demographic of individuals to create marking improvements on.

 ### Initial Questions